 Our websites are free to register and available to all public safety agencies.
 The websites provide great information in the form of grant listings by state, articles, grant information, relevant products that are grant eligible, etc.

-For public safety agencies interested in our Grant Assistance Program we offer free customized research, grant consulting, and application review.
+For public safety agencies interested in our Grant Assistance Program we offer customized research, grant consulting, and application feedback at no cost to you.
 You can access the Grant Assistance Program categories here: https://www.policegrantshelp.com/grant-assistance/

 Grant Writing services are also available as a stand-alone service or through our assistance program as an upgraded discounted service.